Information for Faculty

 Subject and Course Guides

 Librarians can create research guides for any class, project, or subject area.
-To be placed in contact with a subject specialist librarian, please email Denise F. Quintel, UA Libraries LibGuides administrator.
+To be placed in contact with a liaison librarian, please email Steven Turner, UA Libraries LibGuides administrator.

 Faculty members can authorize another person as a proxy borrower to check out materials on the faculty member account.
-A proxy borrower may be a student, staff person, or an immediate family member.
+A proxy borrower may be a student or staff person.
 The completed form can be submitted to any of the University Libraries to create the account.
 Items can also be borrowed through interlibrary loan by proxy.